MCAT® Scoring: How is the MCAT Scored?

 So if someone has told you that you can miss 6 questions in a particular MCAT section and get a scaled score of 128 (I hear some version of this all the time!), that's not strictly correct.
 The truth about MCAT scoring is that missing six questions could equate to a score of 131 or it could be a 125, depending on the test difficulty.
 You will often hear this explained as "The better your peers do on test day, the harder it is to score higher."
 This leads to the misguided question I hear most often:

 In actuality, the curve has already been established before the date of the MCAT test, and I am forced to admit to the aspiring med school student that it doesn't really matter.
-There is a whole fleet of statisticians at the AAMC whose job is to make sure that the curves and MCAT scores are comparable everywhere and for every test date.
+There is a whole fleet of statisticians at the AAMC whose job is to make sure that the curves and test scores are comparable everywhere and for every test date.